Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

 9. ApproveAndCall VS TransferAndCall

-- Question: We compare transferAndCall and TransferAndCall.
-ApproveAndCall and transferAndCall are two sets of non-atomic operations, there is no difference essentially.
+- Question: We compare ApproveAndCall and TransferAndCall.
+ApproveAndCall and TransferAndCall are two sets of non-atomic operations, there is no difference essentially.
 Which one should be retained?

 - Consideration: In some scenarios, when multiple Tokens need to be transferred at the same time, TransferAndCall can not meet such needs.
 After approval, execute transferFrom in the final call to pay multiple tokens at once
 - For security reasons like Q8